elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 ![Elixir Folder Structure](images/elixir_intro/elixir_folder_structure.png)

 The `temporary` project is a lot simpler, but shares a lot in common with how Phoenix applications work.
-The `config` folder contains (wait for it...) configuration settings, the `lib` folder is where we'll write most of our Elixir code, and the `test` folder contains the tests that will let us know our application is working as intended.
+The `config` folder contains configuration settings, the `lib` folder is where we'll write most of our Elixir code, and the `test` folder contains the tests that will let us know our application is working as intended.

 ## Elixir Testing